-The renewable raw material wood forms the basis of In line with our voluntary commitment to maintain this our business.
-Private consumers, communities and inhigh proportion of national wood purchases, we only dustry are increasingly turning to wood as a sustainable obtain 10% of our fresh wood in the form of thinnings material, especially for construction.
-The energy crisis and sawmill residues from abroad, and only from counhas also increased the demand for wood as an energy tries directly neighbouring Germany. source.
-Such trends cyclically increase the demand for wood - even in times of higher inflation and lower eco-In addition to wood, we also use resins, binders, additives and lacquers in our production, and we also manunomic performance.
-A responsible approach to wood as a material is therefore essential in ensuring both the facture some of these ourselves.
-We are gradually resustainable manufacture of high-quality wood products placing these materials, most of which are still of fossil in the future and overcoming dependence on fossil raw origin, with renewable ones and have set ourselves materials and energy sources in the long term. specific goals for this.
-For all raw materials - including those that are already produced from renewable raw At Pfleiderer, we focus on recycling management and materials, such as decor papers - we strive to make sustainability measurable along the value added chain and, where necessary, to improve it in cooperation with our suppliers.
+The renewable raw material wood forms the basis of our business.
+Private consumers, communities and industry are increasingly turning to wood as a sustainable material, especially for construction.
+The energy crisis has also increased the demand for wood as an energy source.
+Such trends cyclically increase the demand for wood - even in times of higher inflation and lower economic performance.
+A responsible approach to wood as a material is therefore essential in ensuring both the sustainable manufacture of high-quality wood products in the future and overcoming dependence on fossil raw materials and energy sources in the long term.

 At Pfleiderer, we focus on recycling management and cascading use so as to preserve the use phase of wood for as long as possible.
 By using mainly waste wood and sawmill residues and implementing intelligent wood utilisation cycles at our locations, we conserve valuable resources and relieve the burden on ecosystems and the wood market.
 We procure the fresh wood we need for our production from controlled sources and up to 90% from national sources (e.g. damaged, broken and thinned wood).
 This supports the forest conversion necessary for more climate resilience and biodiversity.
-At Pfleiderer, we focus on recycling management and materials, such as decor papers - we strive to make sustainability measurable along the value added chain and, where necessary, to improve it in cooperation with our suppliers.
-We operate according to international management standards to ensure the structured management of the material topics of circular economy and the use of renewable raw materials, as well as product safety and customer satisfaction.